Olivier-Boudeville/us-web/doc/universal-webserver-technical-manual-english.rst

 Location of Applications
 ------------------------

-The location of the US-Web application is bound to differ depending on the context of use (development/production deployments, host-wise, etc.), whereas it is needed at the very least by its start/stop scripts.
+The location of the US-Web application is bound to differ depending on the context of use (development/production deployments, host-wise, etc.), whereas it is needed to be known at the very least by its start/stop scripts.

 So its path must be specified (most preferably as an absolute directory) in the US-Web configuration file.
 However, at least for test configuration files, relying on an absolute directory would not be satisfactory, as the user may install the US-Web framework at any place and testing should not require a manual configuration update.